 The impact of this economy on business and employment is twofold: Not only are people in task-focused jobs being replaced by automation technology at an increasing rate, but companies are also restructuring to be leaner and more adaptable.
 Hierarchical structures — where people have well-defined, highly specific duties — are giving way to flatter ones.
 Cross-functional collaboration and teamwork are the new keys to success.

 With artificial intelligence taking on repetitive task work, it falls on human teams to develop and execute a strategy that drives profit and increases client retention.
 Therefore, it’s more important than ever for organizations to ensure their teams are built for maximum effectiveness.
+Effective teams are the crux of your business.
+You can set strategies, create goals, and plan to the last detail, but without carefully selected, high-performing teams, you’re going to fall short.
+Mental toughness is an important factor in team-building and one you should be looking for as you guide your team to success.
 Good teamwork requires a tricky balance, but by adhering to the 10 best practices outlined below, leaders and team members can realize their shared objectives:

-- Having patience – trust is built over time, so be tolerant and considerate of any mistakes.
+- Have patience – trust is built over time, so be tolerant and considerate of any mistakes.

-- Remaining calm – this will inspire trust and loyalty because your employees know where they stand with you.
+- Remain calm – this will inspire trust and loyalty because your employees know where they stand with you.

-- Being transparent, open and flexible – being open and transparent will help to get rid of any mistrustful perceptions.
+- Be transparent, open, and flexible – this will help to get rid of any mistrustful perceptions.

-- Providing mutual feedback – the key is to have a plan in place and a process to follow.
+- Provide mutual feedback – the key is to have a plan in place and a process to follow.

-- Ongoing team exercises – a few examples include the human knot, scavenger hunts and having employees maintain eye contact for 60 seconds.
+- Participate in ongoing team exercises – a few examples include the human knot, scavenger hunts and having employees maintain eye contact for 60 seconds.